-Program evaluation helps organizations determine if the change that they set to accomplish actually occurred.
+Program evaluation can help your organization determine if the change that they set to accomplish actually occurred.
 Change can be knowledge gained, attitude change, or behavior change.
 For example, did a literacy tutoring program help the students who were not reading on grade level actually catch up to reading on grade level by the end of the program period?
 Or, are the low-income children who participated in a high-quality pre-K program ready for kindergarten?

-At Transform Consulting Group, we are data nerds and love helping organizations develop and implement evaluation plans to assess their change by using a four-step process.
+We are data nerds at TCG, and we love helping organizations develop and implement evaluation plans to assess their change by using a four-step process.